it3xl/linked-server-alias-workaround/README.md

 2. Look at an example of usage in the [try-me-after-install-CloneSP.sql](https://github.com/it3xl/linked-server-alias-workaround/blob/master/try-me-after-install-CloneSP.sql)
 3. During your database deployment process create a cloned stored procedure as the example shows by the [CloneSP](https://github.com/it3xl/linked-server-alias-workaround/blob/master/CloneSP.sql).
 4. Use the cloned stored procedure where your original procedure is used.
+5. Use your brain for others stuff.
+Or ask me if any troubles.